JulianEberius/SublimeRope/README.markdown

 Integrates the Python refactoring/completion framework Rope with Sublime Text 2.
 For now, it adds Rope completions to the ST2 completion menu, and adds a command goto_python_definition.
 It is a port of RopeMate, which I wrote for TextMate, and does not yet include all the features of RopeMate (or Rope for that matter).

-I have only tested it on OSX so far.
+I have only tested it on the latest dev build (2045) on OSX so far.

 Copyright (C) 2010 Julian Eberius